solarslurpi/GrowBuddies/docs/gus.md

 Choose the cog
 :::
-- Enter growBuddy for the hostname and enable SSH with password authentication.
+- Enter gus for the hostname and enable SSH with password authentication.
 - Fill in the other options - wifi, username/password, wifi, and local settings.

 :::{figure} images/rasppi_lite_install_3.jpg